With big tax incentives, Virginia aims to lure Commanders

 Snyder has faced sexual harassment allegations by a former employee as recently as early February.
 Those accusations, which Snyder denies and the NFL moved quickly to investigate, have been a point of contention in debate over the Virginia bill.

-Both chambers defeated similar amendments offered by Democrats that would have made the deal contingent on disclosures related to the investigation.
+Both chambers defeated similar amendments offered by Democrats that would have made the deal contingent on disclosures related to the investigations.

 “When you go into business with a billionaire and you’re forgoing up to a billion dollars in tax revenue, I just think it’s appropriate to do due diligence rather than have things drip out month after month, week after week, year after year,” said Sen. Adam Ebbin, one of several lawmakers who said he met with Snyder at his home to talk about the deal.